Educational excellence with a northern specialization.

-The Yukon Native Teacher Education Program (YNTEP) is a four-year program leading to a Bachelor of Education degree.
+In response to this mandate, The Yukon Native Teacher Education Program (YNTEP) is designed as a four-year, 120 Credit, developmentally configured program leading to a Bachelor of Education degree.
 Graduates qualify for both Saskatchewan and Yukon Teacher Certification and are eligible for teacher certification throughout Canada.

-YNTEP is a full-time program comprised of fall and winter semesters; two spring field placements, as well as a one-week summer cultural camp course.
-The program provides extensive school practicum experiences throughout the four years to ensure that graduates are well prepared for teaching positions in Yukon, including rural schools, and elsewhere.
+YNTEP is a full-time program comprised of fall and winter semesters; two spring practica, First Nations language instruction, as well as a one-week summer cultural camp course.
+The program provides extensive school practicum experiences totalling 26 weeks throughout the four years to ensure that graduates are well prepared for teaching positions in the Yukon, including rural schools, and elsewhere.

-One of the goals of YNTEP is to foster awareness and valuing of Yukon First Nations’ cultural experiences.
-Courses in Yukon First Nations history and courses in cross-cultural education serve to familiarize teachers-in-training with the diversity of students from a variety of Yukon First Nations.
+One of the goals of YNTEP is to foster critical awareness of the negative consequence of historical colonized schooling and the imperative today for a curriculum experience that values Yukon First Nations’ cultural experiences.
+Courses in Yukon First Nations history and courses in cross-cultural education and progressive teaching practice serve to assure teacher candidates competence in working with and for the diversity of students across Yukon First Nations.

 NOTE: Applicants will be ranked using weighting criteria and seats offered based on the ranking until available seats are filled.